How Many Puppies Can a Chihuahua Have in a Litter

 How Many Puppies Can You Expect a Chihuahua to Have in Their First Litter?

-Chihuahuas often have small litters, but the size of the litter produced by a Chihuahua that is having its first whelping will be even smaller.
+Chihuahuas often have a small litter, but the size of the litter produced by a Chihuahua that is having its first whelping will be even smaller.
 There is no foolproof scientific approach to determining how many puppies a Chihuahua will have when she gives birth for the very first time.
-However,as mentioned before, more than three pups the very first time around is exceedingly unusual and unlikely to happen and it’s quite likely that a Chihuahua will only give birth to one or two puppies in its very first litter.
+However, as mentioned before, more than three pups the very first time around is exceedingly unusual and unlikely to happen and it’s quite likely that a Chihuahua will only give birth to one or two puppies in its very first litter.

 Like many other toy dog breeds, Chihuahuas reach puberty at an early age, often between the ages of 5 and 7 months.
-It is possible for a female Chihuahua to become pregnant once she has completed her first heat cycle, which occurs when she reaches puberty.
+A female Chihuahua can become pregnant once she has completed her first heat cycle, which occurs when she reaches puberty.

-This also means that you are able to have a Chihuahua that is five months old, is basically still considered a puppy, yet she has become fertile and capable of becoming pregnant.
+This also means that you can have a Chihuahua that is five months old and is still considered a puppy, yet she has become fertile and capable of becoming pregnant.
 She would be able to get pregnant and give birth to her first litter within just two months of reaching this age.

-Aside from their small stature in general, Chihuahuas also have hips that are very narrow, which increases the danger of their puppies becoming caught in the delivery canal.
+Aside from their small stature in general, Chihuahuas also have very narrow hips, which increases the danger of their puppies becoming caught in the delivery canal.
 Additionally, Chihuahua puppies have large heads.
 Combined with the narrow hips of the mother, the risks of a large-headed puppy trying to pass through the birth canal are greatly increased.

 Why Is It Recommended to Skip a Chihuahua’s First Heat Cycle When Trying to Breed Them?

 It is recommended that breeders wait until a Chihuahua’s second heat cycle and miss the first one intentionally when trying to breed the dog.
-This is due to the fact that Chihuahuas in this first cycle are prone to experiencing major birth complications.
+This is because Chihuahuas in this first cycle are prone to experiencing major birth complications.

 So, if you possess a female Chihuahua that you are interested in breeding at some point in the future, you should postpone your plans until she is old enough (at least one year) to do so healthily, and you shouldn’t even remotely consider breeding her until her first heat cycle has passed.